wp-plugins/custom-post-view-generator/readme.txt

 == Fields Info ==

 When selecting wich custom fields are going to be displayed, you need to select the appropriate type.
 Here is a list of the custom fields created by wordpress and the recomended plugins and their appropriate types in this plugin.
-NOTE: plugins that add custom fields to the wordpress posts/pages store the data in the POSTMETA table, so check that section.
+NOTE1: plugins that add custom fields to the wordpress posts/pages usually store the data in the POSTMETA table, so check that section.
+NOTE2: Some plugins store data from custom fields differently depending on options selected by the admin in the plugins option page, so it might be necessary to try other types on this plugin.

 = Wordpress Fields =